mrazjava/karty/README.md

 # Origins
 ---------------------
 Many, many summers ago (around 2005/06 ?)
-I was ill for an extended period of time, bound to bed, with not much to do.
-It was during that time that I found a simple implementation of a poker engine in C#, which inspired me to play around with the concept of poker AI in Java.
-So I ported some of that C# code (unfortunately did not save the source URL), and improved it to make it somewhat usable.
-After recovering, I totally forgot about this project.
+I was quite a bit into playing poker.
+One day I stumbled upon a great read: [implementation of a poker engine](https://www.codeproject.com/Articles/12279/Fast-Texas-Holdem-Hand-Evaluation-and-Analysis).
+This was written in C#, so I started playing around with it, and before I knew it, I was porting it to Java.
+After a while I totally forgot about this project.
 Several years later I found it on one of my dusty hard drives, and out of the pure nostalgia for the memories of that ill period of time, decided to revive it.
 I Mavenized it, cleaned up few issues and uploaded to github.
 Maybe will get back